mieweb/docs/content/functions/encounters/landingpages/goals.md

 A goal has option buttons.
 One can edit a goal, delete a goal, rearrange the display order of goals in that section, or generate a task about/related to that goal.

 ![](../goals.assets/55c6e70fcd4887618f1e139153f4b61c.png)

+Goals cannot be marked as historical, nor as achieved.
+Goals are meant to stay with the chart as a lifetime with a trending ‘most recent last 5' view.
+Currently, there is no reporting around Goals in a system.

 ### Symptoms/Diagnosis Encounter Section